Ready for the real environment experience?

 The answer to each is yes you can!
 A sophisticated tool called a log aggregation system gathers operational information and logs from across your entire cloud.
 The log aggregation system is an advanced DevOps technique that enables you to quickly search your logs and graph any trends arising from structured logs.

-Please note, this lab involves creating an Amazon Elasticsearch Service domain, which can take up to twenty minutes to finish setting up.
+Please note, this lab involves creating an Amazon OpenSearch Service domain, which can take up to twenty minutes to finish setting up.
 Please make sure you have enough time available before starting this lab.

 Upon completion of this Lab, you will be able to:

 - Compare and contrast the log analysis capabilities in CloudWatch Logs and Elastic Stack, particularly OpenSearch and Kibana

 - Subscribe the Amazon OpenSearch Service to CloudWatch and automatically stream log events to OpenSearch